deeplearning4j/deeplearning4j/spark-fast-native-binaries.md

 Since native binaries cannot be "packaged" with Spark, we either have to turn them on ourselves, or run matrix operations on Spark's default Java configuration, which sadly is not performant.

-That matters a lot to us, because deep learning is computationally expensive -- that's the price of its [record-breaking accuracy](../accuracy.html) on numerous [use cases](../use_cases.html).
-So we train neural networks in parallel on [Spark using multiple CPUs or GPUs](../spark.html), for things like scene classification.
+That matters a lot to us, because deep learning is computationally expensive -- that's the downside of its [record-breaking accuracy](../accuracy.html) on numerous [use cases](../use_cases.html).
+So we train neural networks in parallel on Spark using multiple CPUs or GPUs, for things like [scene classification]((../spark.html)).

 Instructions will vary slightly from operating system to operating system.